 At the end of the year, the installation may be removed or may remain for another year.
 This is up to the Parks Board to determine.
 For now, all three caribou stand proudly in Grand Marais, reminding us of all the things we have lost.

 This article was written in May of 2021.
-The installation is set to last until the spring of 2022.
+The installation is set to last until the spring of 2022, possibly beyond.
 This article will remain active after the installation has ended for archival purposes.